Swendsen-Wang dynamics for the ferromagnetic Ising model with external fields

 where $\kappa(V,S)$ is the set of connected components in graph $G'=(V,S)$. \end{itemize}

 The Swendsen-Wang dynamics for Ising models is defined by

 and the Swendsen-Wang dynamics for weighted random cluster models is defined by

-The following proposition about Swendsen-Wang dynamics is well-known.
+The following adjoint result about Swendsen-Wang dynamics is well-known.
 However, here we consider more general Ising models with external fields and weighted random cluster models.
-For completeness, we prove of the following proposition in \Cref{app-adjoint}. \begin{proposition} For any functions $f: \{0,1\}^V \to \mathbb{R}$ and $g: 2^E \to \mathbb{R}$, it holds that
+For completeness, we provide a proof of the following proposition in \Cref{app-adjoint}. \begin{proposition} For any functions $f: \{0,1\}^V \to \mathbb{R}$ and $g: 2^E \to \mathbb{R}$, it holds that